Step 7. (Optional) Conditional access for VPN connectivity using Azure AD

 An EAP-TLS client cannot connect unless the NPS server completes a revocation check of the certificate chain (including the root certificate).
 Cloud certificates issued to the user by Azure AD do not have a CRL because they are short-lived certificates with a lifetime of one hour.
 EAP on NPS needs to be configured to ignore the absence of a CRL.
 Since the authentication method is EAP-TLS, this registry value is only needed under EAP\13.
 If other EAP authentication methods are used, then the registry value should be added under those as well.

 In this step, you configure root certificates for VPN authentication with Azure AD, which automatically creates a VPN server cloud app in the tenant.

 To configure conditional access for VPN connectivity, you need to:

-- Create a VPN certificate in the Azure portal (you can create more than one certificate).
+- Create a VPN certificate in the Azure portal.

 - Download the VPN certificate.

 - Deploy the certificate to your VPN server.